North American Grip Sport Organization

 At no time should the judge touch the hand or forearm of the athlete making an attempt on the gripper.

-In the future, clarification will be given as to which Gripper Rating Deevices will be used.
+In the future, clarification will be given as to which Gripper Rating Devices will be used.

 Choked Grippers